txwizard/zlib_x64_and_ARM/README.md

-# ZLib for Windows ReadMe
+# ZLib for Windows for Intel and ARM Processors ReadMe

 The purpose of this repository is to publish a port of the famous ZLib (zlib, for purists - you know who you are) library for creating Zip archives and